m4n1kya/m4n1kya/README.md

 ## Manikya N.

-Passionate software engineer specializing in full-stack development with expertise in modern frontend technologies and scalable backend systems.
-Experienced in building MERN-based applications, AI-powered solutions, secure REST APIs, and responsive user interfaces.
-Passionate about delivering performant, scalable, and user-centric software.
+Full-stack architect and system design engineer specializing in building high-performance, cloud-native applications with modern frontend technologies and scalable backend infrastructure.
+Experienced in architecting MERN-based solutions, AI-integrated platforms, secure RESTful APIs, and responsive user interfaces.
+Committed to delivering production-grade software that is performant, resilient, and user-centric.

 <br>